fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 import React from 'react';
 import ReactDOM from 'react-dom';

-// Step 2 - including the react-fusioncharts component
+// Step 2 - Including the react-fusioncharts component

 import ReactFC from 'react-fusioncharts';

-// Step 3 - including the fusioncharts library
+// Step 3 - Including the fusioncharts library
 import FusionCharts from 'fusioncharts/core';

-// Step 4 - including the chart type
+// Step 4 - Including the chart type
 import Column2D from 'fusioncharts/viz/column2d';

-// Step 5 - including the theme as fusion
+// Step 5 - Including the theme as fusion

 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';